Asifabad, Telangana

-Asifabad is a city and the district headquarters of Kumuram Bheem district in the Indian state of Telangana.
+Asifabad, formerly known as Jangam or Jungum, is a city and the district headquarters of Kumuram Bheem district in the Indian state of Telangana.
 It is located in Asifabad mandal of Asifabad revenue division.
 It is situated on the banks of Peddavagu river.

 History

+Asifabad town, the eponymous element, was historically known as Jangam or Jungam in the early 1900s and served as a taluk headquarters under Nizam rule before integration into Adilabad district post-independence, reflecting administrative continuity in the naming convention.

 Asifabad was ruled by many dynasties like the Kakatiyas, Mauryas, Satavahanas, Chalukyas, Qutub Shahis & Asaf Jahis, Gond rajas.
 In 1905, Asifabad was carved as a district but was later merged into the Adilabad district.
 In 1913, it was made as headquarters of the district prior to the status being lost to Adilabad in 1941.
 It was again carved from Adilabad district in 2016.